ntucllab/CLImage_Dataset/README.md

 `data` would be a dictionary object with four keys: `names`, `images`, `ord_labels`, `cl_labels`.

-* `names`: The list of filenames strings.
-This filenames are same as the ones in MicroImageNet20
+* `names`: The list of filenames as strings.
+These filenames are the same as the ones in MicroImageNet20

 * `images`: A `numpy.ndarray` of size (32, 32, 3) representing the image data with 3 channels, 64*64 resolution.